rhastie/build-nmos-cpp/README.md

 ```sh
 make buildnode
 ```
-Please note the container will be built with a “-node” suffix applied to remove any confusion.
+Please note the container will be built with a "-node" suffix applied to remove any confusion.